Frequently Asked Questions

 The voting precincts must be fully staffed for all primary, general or special elections held in the county.

 - Primary Elections are held on the first Tuesday, after the first Monday in May.
-(Presidential Primaries - first Tuesday after the first Monday in March)
+(Presidential Primaries – Date determined by the Ohio Legislature)

 - General Elections are held on the first Tuesday, after the first Monday in November.